sangheek16/al-folio/_pages/about.md

 Hello!

-I am a second year Linguistics PhD student at [the University of Chicago](https://linguistics.uchicago.edu/).
+I am a third year Linguistics PhD student at [the University of Chicago](https://linguistics.uchicago.edu/).
 I am also a lab member of [Ming Xiang](https://lucian.uchicago.edu/blogs/mingxiang/)’s [Language Processing Laboratory](https://lucian.uchicago.edu/blogs/lpl/).

 I mainly do psycholinguistics with a focus on semantics & pragmatics.
-My research interest is on language representation, language processing mechanisms, and their intertwined relationship.
-I am also interested in computational modeling of language comprehension.
+I am interested in the language processing mechanism, and cognitive modeling.
+I also do computational linguistics as a side project, with a particular focus on the interpretability of language models.

 I have a B.A. in Second Language Acquisition and Teaching.
-In the past, I have worked on L2 processing, including reflexive resolution, and acquisition of morphological and article system.
+In the past, I have worked on L2 processing of reflexive resolution, and the acquisition of morphology and the article system.

 <b>How to pronounce 'Sanghee'</b>: [sɑŋhi] [[Korean version](/assets/audio/sanghee.m4a)] [[Easier version](/assets/audio/sanghee_eng.m4a)]